Charles E. Jordan High School

 The Academy was created as a response to a large number of freshman retentions as 100 to 150 freshmen were retained each year, at that time.
 A student could easily fall between the cracks when his/her stakeholders were not communicating regularly about the student’s progress.
 During the 2003–04 school year, the staff began researching freshman academies across the state and the country.
 It was determined that the teaming concept used widely at the middle school level had merit on many levels and was the most practical way to address many of our transition needs.
 During the 2004–05 academic year, a pilot program was introduced including 40% of the Freshman class hand-selected for the program, expanding it full-scale in 2005–06.
 Since then the freshman academy has led to a significant decrease in retentions and has attracted students from all across Durham.
 During the 2013/2014 school year only 38 out of 413 students were retained.

 Jordan has a rich tradition in athletics.
 The 2012/2013 athletic teams won seven conference championships (men's tennis, men's and women's basketball, men's and women's track and field, lacrosse, women’s soccer, and wrestling).
 The school also has a nationally recognized men’s soccer program that has won 3 state titles.
+The Jordan Falcons compete in the NCHSAA's 8A Quad City Seven Conference.

 History

+The school was named after Charles E. Jordan (1901–1974), a university administrator and member and chairman of the Durham County Board of Education.
 Charles E. Jordan High School opened in 1963.
 At that time, the school belonged to the Durham County School System, along with Northern High School and Southern High School.
 The school was originally called Charles E. Jordan Junior-Senior High School in its first year, due to how it contained grades 8 through 11.
 Now the school contains grades 9 through 12.

 During desegregation, there was less concern about Jordan High School, because it had been attended by more affluent families of all colors.

 Jordan High School once shared its building with Githens Junior High School (now called Githens Middle School), beginning in 1966.
 An interior gate on a hallway divided the two schools.
 Githens contained grades (7, 8 and 9).
 In 1988, a new stand alone Githens Junior High School building was completed at 4800 Chapel Hill Road.
 Jordan High School then took the entire building it currently occupies.

-During the 1980s, Jordan High School was the second largest high school in Durham County after Northern High School.

 In 2022, with over 2,000 students, Jordan High School is the largest in the system.
 A ten-year plan calls for Jordan High School to be replaced, possibly on the current 99-acre site.